Education in South Africa: 1974 to 1983

 In 1974, the Minister of Bantu Education and Development issued a decree commonly known as the "Afrikaans medium decree" in which the use of both English and Afrikaans was made compulsory in black secondary schools.
 In this decree, physical science and practical subjects would be taught in English, mathematics and social science subjects would be taught in Afrikaans, and music and cultural subjects would be taught in the learner's native language.
 The Minister said that the reason for this decree was to ensure that black people can communicate effectively with English and Afrikaans speaking white people.

 This decree was unpopular with learners and teachers alike, particularly in towns like the Johannesburg township of Soweto, where practically no one spoke Afrikaans.
-Tensions over language in education erupted into violence on of 16 June 1976, when students took to the streets in Soweto and eventually in other towns and cities in the country.
+Tensions over language in education erupted into violence on 16 June 1976, when students took to the streets in Soweto and eventually in other towns and cities in the country.
 This is known as the Soweto Uprising, when students and those able to take a stand demanded to be taught in their mother tongue.
 Many were killed and injured that day due to police intervention.
 They are remembered as martyrs.
 Schools were vandalized and teachers left unable to teach and students were unable to come to school.